 Like us, she believes that Mother Nature is already exceptionally beautiful.
 Thus, Ma’am Rowena wants everything in the resort to be as traditional, organic, and natural as possible.
 The table centerpiece, for instance, is made of flowers freshly plucked from the garden, stones gathered from from the shore, and a bleached clam shell that was found along the beach.
 Pretty, isn’t it?

 No human guard can ever match the keen senses, quick reflexes, and loud bark of Ma’am Rowena’s guardian and best friend Biscuit.
-The furry toy poodle always stands guard and would not get seduced by other people except by his owner into lying over for a belly rub.
+The furry toy poodle always stands guard and would not get seduced by other people into rolling over for a belly rub except by his owner.
 However, he can’t resist barking for a tasty morsel when guests start eating their meals.
 Hahaha!

 The boatman who was assigned to take us island hopping had to run a short errand.
 Since we were not really in a hurry, we decided to explore the resort.
 We stayed in the Sunset Cottage, a nice nipa-hut style room that has its own garden and balcony.
 The architecture blends very well with the natural surroundings.